 How to Add Tables, Figures & Graphics in Your Writing

-Tables are the basic type of graphics that you can use to simplify presenting information.
+Tables are the basic type of graphics that you can use to simply presenting the information.
 If you have plenty of numerical or another form of data, and it seems like it is confusing to present it in the form of text, creating a table can be the right solution.

 You can create a table with any number of rows and columns as long as you have at least two of each.
 For the sake of aesthetics and making it easy for the reader to find their way around, consider fitting the table to a single paper.